paradigmxyz/mesc/SPECIFICATION.md

 No backward compatibility issues found.

 MESC is an opt-in specification that only becomes activated when a user explicitly sets one or more of the environment variables listed above (`MESC_MODE`, `MESC_PATH`, or `MESC_ENV`).
-These variables are not currently used by any common EVM tools.
+These variables are not currently used by any common crypto tools.
 Tools that use `ETH_RPC_URL` or other configuration approaches will continue working as before.

 <!-- ## Test Cases -->